 3b.
 Susie – it’s me.
 I can’t pick you up after school, but Dad will be there.
 Can you go to Jack’s classroom and collect him, and then the two of you wait at the main gate for Dad?
 Just hang on if he’s late.
 And when you get home, help Dad with getting the supper, there’s a good girl.

 4b.
-Yes, thjs is Mrs North, Jack and Susie’s mother.
+Yes, this is Mrs North, Jack and Susie’s mother.
 I need to leave a message for Mrs Anderson, Year 4.
-Can you tell her that I won’t be there to collect Jack when classes finish, but his sister Susie will come for him.
+Could you tell her that I won’t be there to collect Jack when classes finish, but his sister Susie will come for him.

 5b.
 Hallo, it’s Mrs North again.
 I’ve had the same problem with the car again – it stopped at the traffic lights and wouldn’t start, just like last time.
 I managed to get it going, and it’s here in my office car park.
-Can someone come and get it, because I need to have it fixed as soon as possible?
+Can somebody come and get it, cause I need it fixed as soon as possible?

+Listen again and check your answers.

 ACTIVITY 2